The Beatles song that Paul McCartney calls his favourite

-One of the world’s most gifted songwriters of all time, Paul McCartney has been involved in some of the most popular and beloved music the modern world has ever known.
+One of the world’s most gifted songwriters, Paul McCartney, has been involved in some of the most popular and beloved music the modern world has ever known.
 But which one of The Beatles’ extensive back catalogue was his favourite?

 In a recently unearthed interview, thanks to CBS, that question has now been answered.
 The star, usually very coy about picking his favourite songs, was talking to Scott Muni, a legendary broadcaster for WNEW in New York City, about his then-new song ‘We All Stand Together’ back in 1984.

-The difference to every other time that Muni had likely asked the question, this time he was asking Paul McCartney himself.
-Macca eventually settles on the 1966 Revolver track, ‘Here, There and Everywhere’.
+The difference to every other occasion that Muni had likely asked the question, this time he was asking Paul McCartney himself.
+Macca, unusually welcoming of the question, eventually settles on the 1966 Revolver track ‘Here, There and Everywhere’.
 The singer opened up about the difficulty in choosing his favourite song from such an extensive and adored back catalogue.

-“Well, it’s difficult to choose the favorite.
+“Well, it’s difficult to choose the favourite.
 It (‘Here, There and Everywhere’) is one of my favourites.
 You look at your songs and kinda look to see which of the ones you think are maybe the best constructed and stuff,” says McCartney.
-“I think ‘Yesterday’ — if it wasn’t so successful — might be my favourite.”
+“I think ‘Yesterday’—if it wasn’t so successful—might be my favourite.”

 “But, you know, you get that thing when something is just so successful… people often don’t want to do ‘the big one’ that everyone wants them to do.
 They kind of shy away from it,” continued McCartney. “‘Here, There and Everywhere’ with ‘Yesterday’ as a close second.”